 However, the commentaries and interpretations of what we are viewing are predictably mixed.
 A bit of visual drunkenness is causing a few philosophical missteps as we ask ourselves what all of those galaxies and astronomical realities mean.
 At the risk of being a killjoy, I would like to point out a few things we do not learn from the new images, and in principle, cannot learn, even when more pictures and spectacles become available.

 - The first is innocent enough, a consequence of using flat images at all.
-Being a two-dimensional representation of a multi-dimensional reality, the perspective is, as always, distorted.
+Being a two-dimensional representation of a multi-dimensional reality, the perspective is inevitably distorted.
 But the distortion has far more serious effects in this case.
 The impression given by such images is that our universe is very, very full of celestial objects.
-Just look at all those galaxies and stars (and whatever other sorts of object we may be gazing at), all crowded together!
+Just look at all those galaxies and stars (and whatever other sorts of object we may be gazing at)!
+See how they are all crowded together!
 In fact – and to their credit, the folks at NASA will tell us this, although few seem to want to ponder its implications – those objects are all unimaginably far from each other, separated by light-years upon light-years of virtually empty space – not only “between” them as we see them in the image, but sometimes even more so in terms of depth.
-What the universe is “full of”, paradoxically, is quite simply empty space (some 99.9% of it, in fact) and not celestial bodies.
+What the universe is “full of,” paradoxically, is quite simply empty space (some 99.9% of it, in fact) and not celestial bodies.

-- But far more disconcerting is another undisputed, but insufficiently pondered fact, namely, that what we are looking at here is very, very distant, mind-bogglingly remote astronomical history.
+- But far more disconcerting is another undisputed, but insufficiently pondered fact, namely, that what we are looking at here is history – very, very distant, mind-bogglingly remote astronomical history.
 We are getting signals from realities that sent those signals out – and here come the zeros again! – millions and billions of years ago.
-They do not, indeed they cannot tell us with any degree of certitude what those bodies are like “now” (if that word even makes astronomical sense), or even if they still exist.
-We cannot know this, and these readings, by their very nature, cannot tell us.
+They do not, indeed they cannot tell us with any degree of certitude what those bodies are like “now” (if that word even makes astronomical sense), or even if those bodies still exist.
+We cannot know, and these readings, by their very nature, cannot tell us.

 - However, put 1. and 2. together and the matter gets even more surreal.
-The “historical record” each of those little lights documents is different – often wildly different, truly astronomically different – from that of any of the others, even those “closest” to it.
-Imagine a drone that was sent off to take a week-long trip over the United States, filming different cities and regions, and then showing the footage to us afterwards; now imagine that as we reviewed the survey, we first witnessed the Colorado River still flowing on the surface through the Southwest (not yet carving the Grand Canyon), then the Gold Rush in California, then Coronado trekking through present-day Kansas, then LBJ at his ranch in Texas, and finally the Twin Towers collapsing in New York – this would be nothing more than an historical phantasmagoria.
-So it is also with our lovely celestial image.
+The “historical record” each of those little lights documents is different – often wildly different, truly astronomically different – from that of any of the others, even those that, in the image, seem closest to it.
+Let’s turn to a similarly bizarre, but a tad more accessible case: Imagine a drone that was sent off to take a week-long trip over the United States, filming different cities and regions, and then showing the footage to us afterwards.
+Now imagine that as we reviewed the geographical survey, we first witnessed the Colorado River still flowing on the surface of the Earth through the Southwest (not yet carving the Grand Canyon), then the Gold Rush in California, then Coronado trekking through present-day Kansas, then LBJ at his ranch in Texas, and finally the Twin Towers collapsing in New York – such a “documentary” would be nothing less than a bewildering historical phantasmagoria.
+So it is also with our lovely celestial images.
 This “view” of the cosmos is, in purely chronological terms, profoundly disjointed.

 But there is one modern astronomical conquest of perspective that we have correctly acquired.
 About a century ago, we found out our Milky Way Galaxy is only one of innumerable other galaxies (current reckonings take us up to two trillion and more!).
 Thus, the cosmos, however empty, is extraordinarily, unimaginably vast – more so than was ever thought before.
-That the Webb’s image covers only a tiny sand grain’s worth of the celestial vault only underlines this stunning update in our knowledge.
+That our initial image from the Webb telescope covers only a tiny sand grain’s worth of the celestial vault only underlines this stunning update in our knowledge.